Venafi/ecosystem-docs/docs/tools/adaptable-framework/writing-adaptable-drivers.md

 # Writing Adaptable Drivers

-Venafi Adaptable Drivers provide a way quick, easy framework to build integrations, primarily with target **CAs** (certificate authorities) and **application platforms** (web servers, network devices, application firewalls, etc.), but also to support flexible workflow and logging needs for unique environments.
+Venafi Adaptable Drivers provide a way quick, easy framework to build solutions, primarily with target **CAs** (certificate authorities) and **application platforms** (web servers, network devices, application firewalls, etc.), but also to support flexible workflow and logging needs for unique environments.

 Venafi Adaptable Drivers support Venafi TLS Protect Datacenter only.
 Venafi PM team is working on a similar framework for TLS Protect Cloud use cases.